olafhartong/ThreatHunting/README.md

 ![Maintenance](https://img.shields.io/maintenance/yes/2018.svg?style=flat-square)
 [![GitHub last commit](https://img.shields.io/github/last-commit/olafhartong/ThreatHunting.svg?style=flat-square)](https://github.com/olafhartong/ThreatHunting/commit/master)

-This is a Splunk application containing several dashboards and over 100 reports that will facilitate intital hunting indicators to investigate.
+This is a Splunk application containing several dashboards and over 100 reports that will facilitate initial hunting indicators to investigate.

 **Note:**
 This application is not a magic bullet, it will require tuning and real investigative work to be truly effective in your environment.